Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Louisiana State University

 LSU requires all drone flights on campus property to be approved by the Office of Environmental Health & Safety.
-Tiger Stadium has a Temporary Flight Restriction during football game days.
+Tiger Stadium generates a TFR during football game days.

-Restrictions: EHS pre-approval required before any drone operation on campus.
-Tiger Stadium TFR during football games.
-No flights over campus buildings, crowds, or parking areas.
+Restrictions: Pre-approval from EHS required for all flights.
+Tiger Stadium TFR active during football games.
+No flights over campus buildings.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.